Yuli Gurriel Player Props: Marlins vs. Yankees

-Saturday, Yuli Gurriel and the Miami Marlins square off against the New York Yankees and Michael King, with the first pitch at 4:10 PM ET.
+On Sunday, Yuli Gurriel (on the back of going 0-for-3) and the Miami Marlins play the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 1:40 PM ET.

-In his last action (on August 7 against the Reds) he went 0-for-3.
+In his last game he had a hitless performance (0-for-3) against the Yankees.

 Yuli Gurriel Game Info & Props vs. the Yankees